 The war was over . . .
 The only survivors were street animals - dogs, cats and rats.
 From them, a new race of mutants evolved.
 That was a long time ago.
 Mok, a legendary super rocker, has retired to Ohmtown.
 There his computers work at deciphering an ancient code which would unlock a doorway between this world and another dimension.
 Obssessed with his dark experiment, Mok himself searches for the last crucial component: a very special voice.

-After the End: There's some jazz in the prologue about how an apocalyptic war killed off all the humans and now extremely anthropomorphic animals have taken our place as detailed in the quote above.
+After the End: There's some jazz in the prologue about how an apocalyptic war killed off all the humans and now extremely anthropomorphic animals have taken their place as detailed in the quote above.
 It has absolutely no bearing on the plot at all, just go with it.

-Air Vent Passageway: Cindy Schlepper escapes this way every Saturday night, apparently, which is convenient for Angel.
+Air-Vent Passageway: Cindy Schlepper escapes this way every Saturday night, apparently, which is convenient for Angel.

 Cat Girl: Angel may be either this or a rat girl.
 Singing voice of Debbie Harry no less!
 (Her speaking voice was Susan Roman.)

 Chekhov's Gun: Ohmtown's name sounds like an Incredibly Lame Pun on "Hometown".
 Then Mok finds he needs more electrical power for his summoning rite, and you realize "ohm" is a good name for a town with a gigantic power plant.

 Good Bad Girl: Angel is only intimate with Omar, but she's not above using feminine charms to get her way.

 G-Rated Drug: The Edison balls.
 You wait and wait for someone to say "I'm trippin' balls!".
 Considering Mok smokes marijuana and snorts cocaine, and at Club 666 they're selling 'ludes and uppers, the Edison Balls are more of a Shout-Out to Sleeper.